mysticpants/Modbus/Modbus485Master/README.md

 ## Hardware Setup

-The following instructions are applicable to Imp005 .
+The following instructions are applicable to [impAccelerator™ Fieldbus Gateway](https://electricimp.com/docs/hardware/fieldbusgateway/ide/).

 1. Screw the antenna onto the Imp